-Dr. Taghva is unique in that he is a neurosurgeon with dedicated fellowship training in spinal cord stimulation, and as a result, he routinely performs all aspects of spinal cord stimulation including percutaneous implantation, laminotomy and paddle implantation, as well as complex and routine trials, and complex revision of spinal cord stimulation.
-In addition, Dr. Taghva has a busy practice of minimallly-invasive spine surgery including artificial disc replacement, microdiscectomy, minimally-invasive laminotomies, and endoscopic spine surgery.
-Because of this broad experience, Dr. Taghva is able to tailor his surgical approach to individual patients rather than a “one-size fits all” approach.
+Dr. Taghva is unique in that he is a neurosurgeon with dedicated fellowship training in spinal cord stimulation, and as a result, he routinely performs all aspects of spinal cord stimulation including percutaneous implantation, laminotomy, and paddle implantation, as well as complex and routine trials, and complex revision of spinal cord stimulation.
+In addition, Dr. Taghva has a busy practice of minimally-invasive spine surgery including artificial disc replacement, microdiscectomy, minimally-invasive laminotomies, and endoscopic spine surgery.
+Because of this broad experience, Dr. Taghva is able to tailor his surgical approach to individual patients rather than a “one-size-fits-all” approach.

 Board-certified neurosurgeon Alexander Taghva, M.D., F.A.A.N.S. has pioneered an innovative new treatment for chronic pain: endoscopic spinal cord stimulation in Orange County, California.
 Dr. Taghva is the only practitioner in the area offering this cutting-edge, minimally invasive outpatient procedure, which brings daily relief to those who suffer from chronic pain.

 - Types of Spinal Cord Stimulation Devices

 - Why Should I Choose Spinal Cord Stimulation?

 - Am I a Candidate for Spinal Cord Stimulation?

 - The Spinal Cord Stimulation Consultation with Dr. Taghva

 - Spinal Cord Stimulation in Mission Viejo – The Surgery

 - Possible Side Effects or Risks of Spinal Cord Stimulation

 - Why Should I Choose Dr. Taghva to Perform My Spinal Cord Stimulation?